Ääntäminen

 - A movement up and then down (or vice versa), once or repeatedly.

-- The sack, licensing.
+- (slang) The sack, dismissal.

-- A bang, boom.
+- (archaic) A bang, boom.

-- A drink based on brandyW.
+- (archaic) A drink based on brandy.W

-- Scyllium catulus, a European dogfish.
+- Scyliorhinus canicula, a European dogfish.

 - (intransitive) To change the direction of motion after hitting an obstacle.

-- (intransitive) To move quickly up and then down, or vice versa, once or repeatedly.
+- (intransitive) To move quickly up and then down (or vice versa), once or repeatedly.

 - (intransitive, informal, of a cheque/check) To be refused by a bank because it is drawn on insufficient funds.